 Now, 79 years after the Brooklyn branch of the City University began, Brooklyn College is going strong and getting stronger.
 Our alumni have gone on to excel in every kind of endeavor all over the country and the world.
 The Brooklyn College Alumni Association is dependent on its members.
 Become active and support the many activities offered to Brooklyn College Alumni.

 I have been on the Brooklyn College Alumni Association Board of Directors since 1994.
-For the past two years I have served as Vice President.
-Now, as I take the position of President of the Brooklyn College Alumni Association, I look forward to working with alumni as well as with current students and of course with the new Brooklyn College President, Dr. Karen L. Gould.
+For the past two years I have served as vice president.
+Now, as I take the position of president of the Brooklyn College Alumni Association, I look forward to working with alumni as well as with current students and of course with the new Brooklyn College President, Karen L. Gould.